ortexx/spreadable/README.md

 })();
 ```

-In both cases, the network is closed, but not completely secure.
-If we use http protocol, the data transferred is not encrypted.
+In both cases the network is closed, but not completely secure.
+If we use http protocol the data transferred is not encrypted.
 In some cases this is a suitable option, otherwise you need to use https.